 Developed by Gallup Organization; titled National Survey of Working America - 1999, includes a description of methodology, key findings, detailed findings with data for specific groups, technical appendix, survey instrument, and detailed tabulations by total sample and by sub-groups by gender, age, educational level, employment status, race, and occupational cluster.

-Consumers can view the answers to "Why Seek Career Counseling" and "Services of a Career Counselor" and "Client Expectations, Rights, and Responsibilities".
+Consumers can view the answers to "Why Seek Career Counseling" and "Services of a Career Counselor/Coach/Provider" and "Client Expectations, Rights, and Responsibilities".
 Then consumers can use the "Need Career Help" feature on the NCDA website.

 Guidelines for publishers and consumers of career and occupational print literature.
 (PDF 60KB)